Share this story!

-There’s a very honest moment on Lilly Hiatt’s new album Lately when Hiatt tells us everything we need to know about how she’s been coping with the impact of the COVID-19 pandemic.
+There’s an honest moment on Lilly Hiatt’s new album, Lately, when Hiatt tells us everything we need to know about how she’s been coping with the impact of the COVID-19 pandemic.
 In the song “Been,” a loose and leisurely country-tinged stroll through her day-to-day life at home and off the road, Hiatt sings with a warm Southern drawl, “And if you ever come out with me / You’ll love all that you see / Not meant to stay in one place / Stillness just steals my grace.”

 The song sounds fairly mellow upon first listen, but Hiatt’s voice is thick with frustration.
 You can almost hear her jaw tighten a little more with each verse, as she begrudgingly sings about having to stay home and do mundane tasks like grocery shopping and chores.
 It’s not the life she wanted, nor is it the life she’s known since childhood.

 Hiatt was born to move, explore, and create, first as the musically inclined daughter of legendary singer-songwriter John Hiatt, of course, and then as a talented artist in her own right.
 The pandemic didn’t just put a temporary hold on her music career, it uprooted her entire identity during a pivotal point in her promising future.